J. Jayalalithaa: First term as Chief Minister (1991–1996)

 In July 1993, she observed fast for 80 hours (four days) near the MGR Memorial on the Marina beach, demanding that Karnataka release Kaveri water for the kuruvai crop.
 She ended her fast only after Prime Minister P.V.
 Narasimha Rao sent his Cabinet colleague and Union Water Resources Minister V.C.
 Shukla to Chennai to assure her that the centre would set up two committees to ensure implementation of the 1991-interim award of the Tribunal.

+The convoy of former Chief Minister J. Jayalalithaa was reportedly codenamed "Juliet".
+Security arrangements for the convoy reportedly included "zero traffic" protocols, advance route clearance, and the preparation of three alternative routes (A, B, and C).
+Reports also stated that around 400–500 police personnel were deployed for convoy security operations.